lebaston100/OBSliveTally/README.md

 - If a transition (like a fade) is started where the destination scene is the scene you selected, then it will light up red
 - If studio mode is disabled there will be only a red and black display, no green

-### Show Source Tally
+### Show Input Tally
 You can also show the tally status for individual sources.
-Every scene that containes that source will be handled like described in Show Scene Tally above.
-The page will update the scenes every 30 seconds in case you add the source to a new scenes after starting the tally.
+Every scene that containes a SceneItem of that Input will be handled like described in Show Scene Tally above.

+The tool will keep track of changes to the scenes/innputs like add, delete or renames and will automatically adjust.

 ### Advanced options
+- If you want the page to be displayed in fullscreen then right-click the page and click "Toggle fullscreen".
+This can't be stored between reloads thanks to browser "security".
+- If you want to see a small image preview of the current program scene in the bottom left corner that updates every X seconds then then right-click the page and click "Enable PGM screenshot".
+This will be saved across reloads.
+To disable just open the context menu again and choose "Disable PGM screenshot".
+Size and interval can be adjusted in line 15/16.
+Showing transitions is not supported.
-- If you want the page to automatically connect to obs without making any default selection then edit the file with a text editor and set "autoConnect" in line 9 from false to true.
+- If you want the page to automatically connect to obs without making any default selection then right-click the page and click "Enable auto connect".
+This will be saved across reloads.
+To disable just open the context menu again and choose "Disable auto connect".
-- If you want to automatically restore what you last selected in terms of Stream Status / Scene / Source then set "saveAndRestoreWatchDetails" to true in line 10.
-Combine this with autoConnect = true for the full auto-restore experience.
+- If you want to automatically restore what you last selected in terms of Stream/Rec Status / Scene / Input then right-click the page and click "Enable auto restore".
+This will be saved across reloads.
+To disable just open the context menu again and choose "Disable auto restore".
+You can combine this will auto connect for the full experience.
-- If you want to delete all of the locally stored data to get the selection menu again after using "saveAndRestoreWatchDetails" then set "deleteSavedSettings" in line 11 to true, then reload the page to clear the saved data, then set it to false again
+- If you want to delete all of the locally stored data (obs connection settings, advanced options) then right-click the page and click "Clear all saved settings".
+This will clear the data and reload the page.
+- If you want to use the tool offline aka without an internet connection you need to download [this file](https://cdn.jsdelivr.net/npm/obs-websocket-js@5.0.1/dist/obs-ws.min.js) making sure not to rename it, place it in the same folder as the OBSliveTally.html, uncomment line 7 and comment out line 6(also in the OBSliveTally.html).

 If you find any bugs, please report them as a Github Issue or join my [Discord Server](https://discord.gg/PCYQJwX)

 ## Tested on/with:
-- Win 10 20H2
+- Win 10 21H2
-- obs-studio 26.1.0
-- obs-websocket 4.8.0
+- OBS 28.0.1

 ## Thanks

-Thanks to [alexdean](https://github.com/alexdean) for refactoring it and fixing a few state bug's that came up.
+Thanks to [alexdean](https://github.com/alexdean) for refactoring it at some point in 2020 and fixing a few state bug's that came up.